StudioSixPlusOne/rack-modules/README.md

  click menu for various controllers.
 User defined mappings can be set by clicking the MIDI learn button on the UI, then triggering the MIDI controller, followed by selecting the required UI element.
-The context menu provides options to clear single and all MIDI mappings.
+The context menu provides options to clear single and all MIDI mappings alongside changing the ordering of midi learn mode.
 If you define a MIDI map for a controller not provided in the factory presets you may, if you desire, submit the module preset for inclusion in a future Iverson release.
  - Independent track lengths allowing for polyrhythms.
 Each length can be set by